 Honey IS better than cough medicine Dextromethorphan (DM)

-Honey alone may be an effective cough suppressant – as effective as a dextromethorphan – a common cough suppressant ingredient, says Mayo Clinic.
+Mayo Clinic says, honey alone turns out to be an effective cough suppressant – as effective as a dextromethorphan – a common cough suppressant ingredient.
 Honey worked better than two common cough medications. (source)

 An August 22, 2020, a 14-study meta-analysis by BJM Evidence Based Medicine concludes, “Honey was superior to usual care for the improvement of symptoms of upper respiratory tract infections.
 It provides a widely available and cheap alternative to antibiotics.
 Honey could help efforts to slow the spread of antimicrobial resistance…”